enthought/edge-examples/native-app-flask-example/README.md

 ```

-## Requirements for a Edge native application
+## Requirements for an Edge native application

 Edge's JupyterHub spawner will launch a native application's container and provide
 environment variables for routing and authentication.

-### Using port and URL prefix provided by `JupyterHub`:
+### Using port and URL prefix provided by Edge:

-Once the native application is spawned, the environment variable `JUPYTERHUB_SERVICE_URL`
+Once the native application is spawned, the `JUPYTERHUB_SERVICE_URL`
-will be available.
+and `JUPYTERHUB_SERVICE_NAME` environment variables will be provided
+by Edge.
 Application authors need to set the listening port and URL prefix of the
 application with values extracted from this variable.
-In this native app example,
-the binding information is provided to the [`wsgi` application](./src/wsgi.py#L43).
+See the [`ROUTING.md`](./ROUTING.md)
+for more details.

 ### Reporting server activities back to Edge: